 3. After the user enters the credentials and is done with the login process, user is redirected to query string stored in the returnUrl.
 Not only the query string is mentioned, but the user also gets the JWT token in the returnUrl finally.

 Technology, behind the Curtains

-The authentication credentials are verified against the database as the request is passed to the server.
-Once the authentication is valid, the JWT token is created.
+The authentication credentials are verified against the database as the request is passed to server.
+Once the authentication is valid, JWT token is created.

-Most importantly, JWT token needs to be saved at the client side, in order to obtain optimum performance in case of subsequent requests.
-For subsequent server calls, the same token which has been saved/stored can be used.
+Most importantly, JWT token needs to be saved at client side, in order to obtain optimum performance in case of subsequent requests.
+For subsequent server calls, the same token which has been saved/stored, can be used.

 Mandatorily, service/server needs to verify Token every time for subsequent requests for authentication.
 However, there is no such obligation on the client’s part.